math-a3k/django-ai/docs/apps/examples.rst

 .. autofunction:: examples.metrics.metric_visits_and_avg_time_on_pages

 Constructing the model
 ----------------------

-Averages have the "nice" property of being well modelled with Gaussian (Normal) variables (even in the odd cases when it is not normally distributed, the approximation is "good").
+The reason for choosing recording averages is that they have the "nice" property of being well modelled with Gaussian (Normal) variables - even in the "odd" cases when it is not normally distributed, it takes a factible amount of measurements in this case - time spent by users - for the approximation to be "good".

+So, given that we will be dealing with averages, we will use a model that is geared towards that.

 In order to find the groups (clusters) of users which share a common usage pattern, a mixture of Normal variables will be used with only 2 of the recorded metrics: ``avg_time_pages`` and ``avg_time_pages_a``.
 Note that this metrics are not independent, a "hit" on a Page of type A will also make a "hit" on Pages.

-Once the groups have been identified, you can take actions based on their belonging and even find more patterns inside them.
+Once the groups have been identified, you can take actions based on their belonging and even find more patterns inside them using "extra information" (other metrics gathered not included for this model).

 This is an adaptation of the `BayesPy Gaussian Mixture Model Example <http://bayespy.org/examples/gmm.html>`_, where you can find more details about it, in this case there will be also 4 clusters, which can be briefly characterized by: